EuJin03/University-Recommendation-System/README.md

 2. Sort university information in ascending order by university name

    - Two distinct sorting algorithms are implemented to compare their execution time.
-   - The result is discussed in the final report as shown in Appendix 2.
+   - The result is discussed in the final report.

 3. Search individual university details.

    - Two distinct search algorithms are implemented to compare their execution time.
-   - The result is discussed in the final report as shown in Appendix 2.
+   - The result is discussed in the final report.

 4. Register as a customer of the education exhibition.